scrapinghub/splash/docs/scripting-ref.rst

 boolean         boolean
 table           Object or Array, see below nil             undefined
+Element         DOM node
 ==============  ==========================

+Lua strings, numbers, booleans and tables can be passed as arguments;
+they are converted to JS strings/numbers/booleans/objects.
+:ref:`Element <splash-element>` instances are supported, but they can't be inside a Lua table.

-Function result is converted from JavaScript to Lua data type.
-Only simple JS objects are supported.
-For example, returning a function or a JQuery selector from a wrapped function won't work.
+Currently it is not possible to pass other Lua objects.
+For example, it is not possible to pass a wrapped JavaScript function or a regular Lua function as an argument to another wrapped JavaScript function.

 By default Lua tables are converted to JavaScript Objects.
 To convert a table to an Array use :ref:`treat-as-array`.